harness/developer-hub/release-notes/continuous-integration.md

 ### New features and enhancements

-* Improved support for <!--[Drone environment variables]--> (prefixed by `DRONE_`) in CI pipelines.
-This improves compatibility for [Plugins](/docs/continuous-integration/use-ci/use-drone-plugins/explore-ci-plugins) and eliminates the need for tedious variable-to-variable workarounds.
-(CI-7600) <!-- also update whats-new.md -->
+Improved support for `DRONE_` [environment variables](/docs/continuous-integration/use-ci/optimize-and-more/ci-env-var) in CI pipelines.
+This improves compatibility for [Plugins](/docs/continuous-integration/use-ci/use-drone-plugins/explore-ci-plugins) and makes it easier to migrate from standalone Drone to Harness CI.
+(CI-7600)

 ### Early access features